sanjelsantosh/santosh-spatial/README.md

 # santosh-spatial
-This repository contains files to conduct the spatial analysis peanut stem rot disease assessment data
+This repository contains files that will be used to conduct the spatial analysis peanut stem rot disease assessment data